 What is Tinybird?

 Tinybird is a serverless real-time data platform for building user-facing analytics.
 It was founded in 2019 with a mission to give developers tools for working with real-time data at scale.
-Tinybird uses ClickHouse as its underlying database technology, providing abstractions and services on top of the database to make it easier to use.
-Our company includes many contributors to the ClickHouse codebase, and we frequently ship important improvements to the open source project.
-Engineers at companies like FanDuel, Canva, and Vercel use Tinybird to build and ship user-facing analytics features in their respective apps.
+Tinybird uses ClickHouse as its underlying database, providing abstractions and services on top of the database to make it easier to use.
+Our company includes many contributors to the open source ClickHouse codebase, and we frequently ship important improvements to the project.
+Engineers at companies like FanDuel, Canva, and Vercel use Tinybird to build and ship user-facing analytics features in their respective products.

 How to compare Tinybird and ClickHouse